Cydhra/vers/readme.md

 ## Why Vers?
 - Vers is among the fastest publicly available bit vector implementations for rank and select operations.
-- Vers has a substantially lower memory overhead than its competitors.
+- Vers has a substantially lower memory overhead than alternatives
 - Without crate features, all data structures are implemented in pure Rust and have no dependencies outside the standard library.
 - Every functionality is extensively documented.
-- Vers aims to provide more functionality for its data structures than competitors (e.g., Elias-Fano sequences and the Wavelet Matrix support predecessor and successor queries, the Wavelet Matrix supports statistical queries, all data structures implement various iterators, etc.).
+- Vers aims to provide full functionality for its data structures, as well as full integration into the ecosystem (e.g., BitVec, Elias-Fano sequences, and Wavelet Matrix support predecessor and successor queries, the Wavelet Matrix supports various statistical queries, all data structures implement various iterators, etc.).

 ## Crate Features
 - `simd`: Enables the use of SIMD instructions for rank and select operations.